KidTripster Teen: Hey teens, here are 9 reasons that Aulani isn’t just for little kids

 5/Painted Sky Teen Spa

 That’s right.
 Teens get the Painted Sky Teen Spa all to themselves!
 No little kids or grown ups allowed; it’s for guests ages 13 to 17 only.
-You can get manicures, pedicures, age-specific massages, and treatments for your skin.
+You can get manicures, pedicures, age-appropriate massages, and treatments for your skin.
 They also regularly hold spa-related events and challenges like make-your-own nail polish or create-your-own facial.
 Do all this while bragging about it to your friends back home on the complimentary computer stations located right in the spa.
-If that’s not cool, I don’t know what is!

 KidTripster Tip: In order to experience any of the spa treatments, you must make a reservation.
 Booking an appointment is super easy.
 Just call the spa, reserve a time slot, and let the relaxation begin!

 It may sound slightly dorky, but I love golfing with my family.
 It’s a great activity that we can do together, and the course at Ko Olina is absolutely beautiful.
 It features multi-tiered greens, stunning water hazards, and gorgeous views.
 Stick around and check out the clubhouse which has men’s and women’s locker rooms, complete with showers, steam rooms, and Jacuzzis.
 If that’s not enough to keep you there, the restaurant certainly will.
 From chef Roy Yamaguchi, Roy’s Ko Olina serves Hawaiian fusion cuisine.
 All this is within walking distance of the resort or a two-minute ride via complimentary shuttle.
 The best part is junior (age 17 and under) Aulani guests play for free after 3 p.m. with a paying adult.
 Standard rate: $185 for 18 holes, including golf cart.

 KidTripster Tip: Want to do a Mulligan on the whole thing?
 Aulani guests save on two rounds of golf when purchased in advance.